BroadbandForum/data-model-template/docs/index.typ

 modified in a way that contravenes the above rules.

 #bbf-annex4[
-==== A.2.12.2 Command Modifications (USP Only)
+==== A.2.12.2 Command Modifications (USP Only) <sec:command-modifications-usp-only>]
-<sec:command-modifications-usp-only>]

 The following rules govern command modifications.

 #figure(
   kind: table,
-  caption: [Table 24: XML Command Modification])[
+  caption: [Table 24 – XML Command Modification
-  #align(left)[#table(
+    ])[
+  #show table.cell.where(y: 0): strong
+  #align(left)[#set par(justify: false)
+  #set text(hyphenate: true)
+  #table(
     columns: (auto, auto),
     align: (auto, auto),
     fill: bbf-table-fill.with(columns: 2, header-rows: 1),
-    [#strong[Name]], [#strong[Description]],
+    table.header(
+    [Name
+    ],
+    [Description
+    ]),
+    [async
+    ],
-    [async], [Can be changed.],
+    [Can be changed.
+    ],
+    [version
+    ],
-    [version], [Cannot be changed.],
+    [Cannot be changed.
+    ],
+    [status
+    ],
-    [status], [Can be "promoted" to a "higher" value, where the lowest to highest ordering is: current, deprecated, obsoleted, deleted.
+    [Can be "promoted" to a "higher" value, where the lowest to highest ordering is: current, deprecated, obsoleted, deleted.
 For example, current can be changed to deprecated, and obsoleted can be changed to deleted, but deleted cannot be changed back to obsoleted.
-    When promoting status, the deprecation, obsoletion and deletion rules of #link(<sec:deprecated-and-obsoleted-items>)[Section 2.4]
+When promoting status, the deprecation, obsoletion and deletion rules of
-    MUST be obeyed.],
+    #link(<sec:deprecated-and-obsoleted-items>)[Section 2.4] MUST be
+    obeyed.
+    ],
+    [description
+    ],
-    [description], [Can be prefixed, extended or replaced via use of the action attribute (#link(<sec:description-modifications>)[A.2.12.6]).
+    [Can be prefixed, extended or replaced via use of the action attribute (#link(<sec:description-modifications>)[A.2.12.6]).
+When
-    When changing the description, behavioral backwards compatibility MUST be preserved.],
+    changing the description, behavioral backwards compatibility MUST be preserved.
+    ],
+    [input
+    ],
-    [input], [Can modify input arguments according to the rules for modifying data model parameters and objects.
-Can add new input arguments, either directly or by referencing (including) new components.],
+    [Can modify input arguments according to the rules for modifying data model parameters and objects.
+Can add new input arguments, either directly or by referencing (including) new components.
+    ],
+    [output
+    ],
-    [output], [Can modify output arguments according to the rules for modifying data model parameters and objects.
-Can add new output arguments, either directly or by referencing (including) new components.]
+    [Can modify output arguments according to the rules for modifying data model parameters and objects.
+Can add new output arguments, either directly or by referencing (including) new components.
+    ]
   )]
 ] <tbl:xml-command-modification>